-Membership and Function of the Appeals Board

-- 1. Membership of an Appeals Board - Chair: Chair of Academic Council - Two members of Academic Council, one of which must be an academic staff representative or the Dean of Faculty - An external examiner or academic from outside the College.
+Memb ership and Function of the Appeals Board 1.
+Membership of an Appeals Board Chair: Chair of Academic Council • Two members of Academic Council, one of which must be an academic staff representative or the Dean of Faculty An external examiner or academic from outside the College.
 The Appeals Board is considered quorate when the Chair and two others are present.
 2. The Appeals Board will consider the report of the relevant decision-making authority.
-They are entitled to ask the learner to address circumstances on which they based the appeal.
+They are entitled to ask the Appeals Board Records of Appeals learner to address circumstances on which they based the appeal.
+Board meeting 3.
 The learner may make a presentation at the Appeals Board and may be accompanied.
 Any party attending a meeting as part of the appeals procedure implementation has the right to be accompanied by a friend, family member, fellow learner or a colleague.
 In all instances, the accompanying party cannot be a legal advocate or representative and their role is to take notes and act as a support to the party engaged in the appeal.
 Discussions are between the appellant and the Board and do not involve accompanying parties.
-The intention to bring an accompanying party, the identity of the accompanying party and their relationship to the named party must be communicated in writing to the Dean of Academic Affairs not less than 24 hours prior to the meeting.

-- 3. The Appeals Board may seek (through the Chair) such information or advice as it considers necessary and, in such manner, as it considers appropriate.
-Having considered the circumstances, the Appeals Board will decide the outcome of the appeal. - 4 The College reserves the right to engage the services of any appropriate professionals that it deems necessary. - 5 All decisions of an Appeals Board shall be by majority vote.
-In the event of a tie, the Chairperson shall have a casting vote.
-6 The learner will be informed of the outcome of the appeal, in writing, by the Dean of Academic Affairs.
-Where appropriate, the Dean shall notify QQI of the outcome of the review. - 7.
-All necessary faculty and staff will be informed of the outcome of the appeal by the Dean of Academic Affairs
+The intention to bring an accompanying party, the identity of the accompanying party and their relationship to the named party must be 4. communicated in writing to the Dean of Academic Affairs not less than 24 hours prior to the meeting.
+The Appeals Board may seek (through the Chair) such information or advice as it considers necessary and, in such 4. manner, as it considers appropriate.
+Having considered the circumstances, the Appeals Board will decide the outcome of the appeal.
+Notification records 5.
+The College reserves the right to engage the services of any appropriate professionals that it deems necessary.
+5. 6.
+All decisions of an Appeals Board shall be by majority vote.
+In the event of a tie, the Chairperson shall have a Dean of Academic Affairs 0. casting vote.
+7. 7. appropriate, the Dean shall notify QQI of the outcome of the review.
+8 All necessary faculty and staff will be informed of the outcome of the appeal by the Dean of Academic Affairs 0.
+An necessary racardy and start will be informed of the outcome of the appear by the Dean of Academic Analis

-Appeals Board

-Records of Appeals Board meeting

-Notification records
+Monitoring